 Past performance is often a predictor of future success:

 Leverage your PoC to demonstrate traction and validate your business model.
 Showcase key metrics like revenue growth, customer retention, or successful partnerships.
+Start ups can use these early wins to build credibility with investors and stand out in competitive markets.

 Ultimately, investors want to know how their investment will fuel your growth:

 Outline your fundraising goals, milestones, and how you plan to allocate capital.
 Use your PoC to illustrate how additional funding will accelerate your progress.
+Highlight how investment will also help strengthen your startup’s brand identity as part of your future growth strategy.

 If a startup wants to attract angel investors, preparation is key.
 By anticipating and addressing these key questions, entrepreneurs can increase their chances of securing the investment they need to realize their vision.
 So, when facing investors, remember to tell a compelling story backed by data and anchored by a powerful Proof of Concept.